philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 ### JavaScript That Knows Too Much About Styling

-In the same way that JavaScript can use classes to find elements in the DOM, it also often adds or removes classes to change the style of elements.
+In the same way that JavaScript can use classes to find elements in the DOM, it can also add or remove classes to change the style of elements.
 But this can be a problem if those classes aren't identifiably different from the classes that appear on page load.

 When JavaScript code knows too much about component styling it becomes very easy for a CSS developer to make changes to a stylesheet and not realize he's breaking critical functionality.